ReevesLab/CytoDRAV/README.md

     ```
     or a window will pop-up prompting you to install the command line tools.
 Complete this installation before proceeding.
 4. Install required R packages by running the following command: `Rscript install_req.R`
+    Note: This can take several minutes to complete.
 5. If there are no errors CytoDRAV can be launched by running the following command: `Rscript runCytoDRAV.R`
+    If there are errors could you please copy and email them to me at kkroll1 (at) bidmc (dot) harvard (dot) edut
 6. Alternatively, from the terminal you can type `chmod +x launch` and then you can double click the `launch` file to run CytoDRAV.
 It should open automatically in your default browser.

 A live demo-version of CytoDRAV can be found at https://kroll.bio/CytoDRAV